hua-lab/Organelle_RNA_sequencing_analysis/README.md

 This repository includes all raw sequence data and custom scripts used to analyze Oxford Nanopore long-read sequencing of RNA editing and intron retention in chloroplast transcripts.

-The `Supplementary Files` submitted with the manuscript to *The Plant Journal* are described below to match the contents of this repository.
+The `Supplementary Files` submitted with the manuscript are described below to match the contents of this repository.
 Key output files are also provided in the `Examples/` folder for reference.

 ---